Kate Brindle, Secretary

 Beatrice Friedlander, President

 Bee is a founding member of Attorneys for Animals, and vividly recalls a 1990 invitation in the Michigan Bar Journal, to “attorneys interested in animal law”, which led to creation of AFA.
 She is a founding and current member of the Animal Law Section of the State Bar of Michigan.
 She serves on the boards of the Animals and Society Institute, Bird Center of Washtenaw County and Leuk’s Landing.
 She serves on the advisory council for the Center for Humane Studies at Madonna University.
-A volunteer at Crafty Cat Rescue, she has added community cat caretaker to her repertoire of animal-related activities.
+A hands-on volunteer at Crafty Cat Rescue, she has added community cat caretaker to her repertoire of animal-related activities.
 Bee received J.D. and B.A.
 (Sociology) degrees from The Ohio State University, and a Post Baccalaureate Certificate in Non Profit Sector Studies from Wayne State University.
-Bee and her husband share their home with cats Julia (a tortie) and Stella (a tuxedo).
+Bee and her husband share their home with cats Julia (a tortie), Stella (a tuxedo) and Precious (a dilute tortie).

 Donald Garlit, Treasurer